To be eligible for this course you must:

 Claims are not automatic; they have to be assessed by the University.
 Claims should be agreed at the point of entry to a programme, and are normally discussed and assessed alongside the application process.
 If your claim is successful it means that you do not have to take the modules for which credit has been awarded, or you may be able to enter directly to a higher level of study or into the second or third year of a course.

 There are three forms of recognition of prior learning:

-c.
-Recognition of prior experiential or informal learning.
+- c) Recognition of prior experiential or informal learning.

-Apply for this course via UCAS:
+Applications for this course are made via the UCAS website.

-- The Course Code is: 52B8
+- The Course Code is: 52B8.